Crown Heights tour

 Ending place: Varies, but typically on Franklin Avenue near Eastern Parkway or Atlantic Avenue

-Highlights: History, architecture, ethnic neighborhoods, Jewish Brooklyn, West Indian food, kosher bakery
+Highlights: History, architecture, Jewish Brooklyn, West Indian culture, kosher bakery

 Before tour: Visit Brooklyn Jewish Children's Museum